terxor/cp/docs/main/problem-solving/atcoder-abc-285.md

 We can use an ordered set structure for this (supporting fast $O(\lg n)$ searches)

-Then, for update query we may need to split / merge ranges (at most 3 ranges will be affected).
+Then, for update query we may need to split/merge ranges (at most 3 ranges will be affected).

 For second query, we will find range containing $l$.
 Then we will traverse ranges in order checking if they satisfy the requirements